In celebration of birds, I’m offering up a number of wonderful books about birds for kids that everyone will enjoy reading.

 To avoid punishment, he hides—only to be captured the next morning by a young boy for his family’s dinner.
 Finally Ping is set free, and when he sees his master’s boat, the last thing he fears is a spanking—he’s just thankful to be home!

 Mr. and Mrs. Bird’s search for a “better” nest leads them to some peculiar spots.

 Like these books about birds for kids?
 Find even more engaging book lists for kids with more than 100 book-themed reading lists!

 Birds Unit Study

-In addition to recommending books about birds for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class birds unit study resources!
+In addition to recommending books about birds for kids, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom unit study resources about birds!
 This unit study may contain affiliate links.

 Owl Books for Kids from Look!
 We’re Learning!

 Birds of Prey Books from Brain Power Boy

 Bird Identification Apps from iGameMom